 Railcore CoreXY 3D Printer

 Next let’s look at the Railcore design.
 Developed by J. Steve White & Tony Akens of RailCore Labs and produced by Project R3D.
 This core xy design has some kick.
 Although this a new open source build has a strong and active community.
 It is a well thought out design that has verity of CNC machined upgrades to pimp your printer.
 The prints that are made from the machine are absolutely beautiful.
 This 3d printer build is most commonly found using the Duet Wifi to power the system.
+The print quality is spectacular with it’s high precision 0.9 degree steppers.
 The pros of the Railcore corexy is:

 - Linear Rails on X,Y and Z-axis